 Among the least well-off 25 per cent of the population, trust in government has fallen to just 20 per cent, one of the lowest figures ever recorded in the history of the Trust Barometer.
 This might not be surprising, but the sickly condition of trust seems to have infected even the wealthiest tiers of British society: last year 54 per cent of the wealthiest said they trusted government; this year that figure has plummeted to 38 per cent1Edelman Trust Barometer 2017, Crisis of Trust in post-Brexit Britain, p.
 2

 It is imperative that we uphold democracy.
-Although a worthwhile purpose in itself, it is of particular importance when it is the far right who would capitalise; the nationalists and xenophobes who trade on people’s emotions under conditions of democratic deficit and lack of opportunity.
+Although a worthwhile purpose in itself, it is of particular importance when it is the far right who would capitalise: the nationalists and xenophobes who trade on people’s emotions under conditions of democratic deficit and lack of opportunity.

 Liberals may say that the trade off is not worth it.
 Sterling is falling, private debt is rising, growth is slowing and EU workers, as a consequence of uncertainty, are leaving the UK.
 All this, they might say, is reason enough to stop Brexit.

 I disagree.
-While I agree with some of the above concerns, some, such as falling sterling are not as serious as is suggested.
+While I agree with some of the above concerns; some, such as falling sterling are not as serious as is suggested.
 But central to our economic woes is austerity.
 This has the overriding influence on our economy.
 That is not to say our relationship with the EU and our trading arrangements is not a factor, but primarily we have to look at domestic fiscal policy as well as our own industrial strategy to see the principle drivers of our economic problems.
 And this is my second main reason for upholding the referendum result, political economy.

 It is the UK’s commitment to liberal economics, over the past 40 years, that has put us in our current economic spot.
 It is based on the belief that a freemarket, with minimum regulation, generates wealth and this rising tide will float all boats.
 It hasn’t.
 Thomas Piketty’s analysis demonstrates the growth in inequality over the last few decades in the UK, Europe and in the USA.
-And although some centrist governments have made a greater commitment to public spending, liberal economics has been prioritised.
+And although some centrist governments have made greater commitments to public spending, liberal economics has been prioritised.
 This means a minimal role for the state, the reductions and minimisation of public deficits and controls on nationalised industry and services.
 Furthermore the liberalisations of finance to permit the growth in private-sector debt.

-These conditions, often referred to as neoliberalism, have been the defining factors for political, economic and social conditions in the US and Europe.
+These conditions, often referred to as neoliberalism, have been the defining features of political, economic and social conditions in the US and Europe.
 The EU, as a supranational organisation, is of this, it has grown under these conditions, its constitution is based on the principles of liberal economics and the freemarket.
 The Maastricht Treaty and the Single Market are there to engender free trade, the harmonisation of regulation and law across boundaries.

 We can look at the EU as a monument to multinational liberalism, a great achievement.
 But, at the same time, we cannot ignore its limitations in terms of political economy.
 The power it has been granted means that the centre of gravity within its operations favours freemarkets and capital, over labour and workers.